isabella232/docs-vuepress/docs/developer/13-user-group-source-plugin.md

-% User Group Source Plugins
+# User Group Source Plugins

-% Stephen Joyner
-% April 15, 2019
+Updated April 15, 2019

 ## About

 User Group Source plugins allow you to add roles to a user when the user logs in.

 ## Use

 Create a user group source plugin and install it like other Rundeck plugins.
 When a user logs in, your plugin will be called with the user\'s username and will add any roles you have designated to the user.